 Each program completed the annual assessment review during the fall semester.
-The results are summarized in the following division reports.
 Program outcomes and assessment reports can be found on the programs' individual web pages.

-MTI has identified six core abilities or institutional learning outcomes that prepare students, regardless of their program of study, to become productive members of the work force and lifelong learners ready to grow within their chosen professions.
+MTI has identified six institutional learning outcomes that prepare students, regardless of their program of study, to become productive members of the work force and lifelong learners ready to grow within their chosen professions.
 Graduates of Mitchell Technical Institute will be able to:

 - Communicate effectively through both oral and written means